UofGStats/booktemplate/README.md

 This document explains how to install, set up, and customize the UofGStats book Quarto template.

+**Warning**: This template contains python code as well as R code.
+If you don't have python installed and don't wish to use it, make sure to check out the advice on [how to disable python](#disabling-python).

 ---

 ## Table of Contents